au-research/ANDS-Registry-Widget/README.md

 # Configuration
 Available parameters
 * `apiKey` : The API Key that this widget will use to access the ANDS Registry API
-* `mode` : `lookup-grant|search-grant|display-grant` Available modes are currently restricted to these
+* `mode` : `lookup-activity|search-activity|display-activity` Available modes are currently restricted to these
 * `searchOptions`: Search Options, for configuring how the Search functionality display and functions
 	* `autoSearch`: `true|false`
 	* `facets`: `institutions|funders|type|fundingScheme`
 	* `openIn`: `bootstrap-modal` : Enable custom search displayer.
 Default to nothing. (appear undearneath)
 	* `params`: Search parameters, overwrite the default ones.
 For a list of available parameters.
-Have a look at the Grants API
+Have a look at the Activites API
 		* `funder`: Default funder
 		* `rows` : Number of rows return
 		* `pp` : Per Page